ylide-io/sdk/handbook/maillist.md

 const session = new SourceReadingSession();
 ```

-Some blockchain connectors support more optimized ways of retrieving messages history from blockchain.
-To use them, you can assign the `sourceOptimizer` property of `SourceReadingSession` instance.
+Some blockchain connectors support more optimized ways of retrieving message history from the blockchain.
+To use them, you can assign the `sourceOptimizer` property of the `SourceReadingSession` instance.

 For example, we can use such optimization for EVM-like blockchains: